 - Traditional innerspring or encased coil mattress: Position on its side length-wise or flat, on top of a flat surface (in the same position as for sleeping), with nothing on top.

 - Memory foam or hybrid: Position flat, on top of a flat surface, with nothing on top of it.

 - Box springs: Can be positioned flat or on the side, with nothing on top (unless it’s the mattress).

 Important note: When storing a mattress, all types should be laid flat.
 (See our tips on storing below).

-Here are a few tips on how to load and secure a mattress for different situations:
+How to load and secure a mattress (for different situations)

 If this is your only option, cars and SUVs with flat roofs and roof racks are the way to go.
 Place the mattress on the roof and secure it by tying it directly to the roof racks.
 Do this in as many places as possible in order to really anchor the mattress to the top of the car.